-The English department, led by Georgina Cook, is proud to provide a broad range of stimulating, inspiring and imaginative experiences both in the classroom and around the Academy.
+The English department, led by Lead Practitioner, Georgina Cook, is proud to provide a broad range of stimulating, inspiring and imaginative experiences both in the classroom and around the Academy.
 We explore the world of Dickensian literature and Elizabethan theatres, whilst also engaging with contemporary authors and modern play scripts.
 The English department pride themselves on fostering a spirit of creativity within all students – whether that’s through media, creative writing, good literature or drama.
 The English team has 20 members of staff that teach all aspects of English.
 They work hard to empower students and develop their personal learning styles.
 Across the year students are involved in many aspects of the curriculum including:

 Understanding of plays, novels, poetry and non-fiction texts

 Learning how to structure writing

 Led by Tracy Hardy, the 20 teachers in the maths department strive to deliver fun and exciting lessons in a mission to share their passion of maths with all students throughout the Academy.
 The students will enjoy studying a range of topics over a 5-year curriculum; some of which will expand their knowledge from Primary School and others that will present new and exciting areas of mathematics.
 All students are entered for the AQA GCSE mathematics qualification.
 Post 16 subjects include AQA AS and A2 courses in Mathematics and Further Mathematics.